Harissa Roasted Cauliflower

 Serve it as a vegetarian main meal with a side salad and crusty bread to mop up the buttery sauce.
 Or spoil your guests with a scrumptious side dish for a simple roasted fish or chicken main.

-This indulgent roasted harissa cauliflower recipe is not only utterly delicious but also super flexible.
+This indulgent buttery roasted cauliflower with harissa recipe is not only utterly delicious but also super flexible.
 Substitute ingredients to fit your preference and your pantry.

 Veggies